SokratisChaimanas/schedulr/README.md

 - The backend should be deployed before the frontend for seamless integration.
 - Backend runs on [localhost:8080](http://localhost:8080/)
 - Frontend runs on [http://localhost:4200/](http://localhost:4200/)

+## Project Overview

+Once up and running, users can interact with the system in the following ways:

+- **User Registration and Authentication**: Users can create accounts using the registration screen and log in to access the app.
+- **Homepage**: Displays a list of pending events (initially empty for new users).
+- **Creating Events**: Users can create new events through the "Create Event" tab.
+- **My Events**: Shows all events created by the logged-in user.
+- **My Attends**: Displays events the user has chosen to attend.
+- **Event Interaction**: Users can:
+  - Leave comments on events.
+  - Mark attendance to events.
+- **Admin Features**:
+  - Moderate comments and events.
+  - View all events regardless of their status.